jessehoey/snap2.0/proposal.md

 #### Display
 * Diagram represent in real world objects, and human objects, as media care personal
-* Add and modify objects as developer admin persepetive
+* Add and modify objects as developer admin perspective
 * Response from devices
 	* Online status
 	* Response status